Vansh-7/sign_lang_recognition_web-app/README.md

-# 🖐️ Real-Time ASL Recognition Pro
+# 🖐️ Real-Time ASL Recognition

 > A powerful real-time American Sign Language (ASL) detection system built with **Streamlit**, **MediaPipe**, and **TensorFlow**.
 This application translates hand gestures into text and speech instantly using a lightweight neural network.